cnobile2012/noncom-bookkeeper/tests/README.rst

 .. code-block:: console

     $ make tests
+    $ make tests TEST_PATH=tests.test_config.TestTomlMetaData
-    $ make tests TEST_PATH=tests/test_config.TestTomlMetaData
+    $ make tests TEST_PATH=tests/test_config.py:TestTomlMetaData
     $ make tests TEST_PATH=tests/test_config.py:TestTomlMetaData.test_panels_property

 * The 1st example will run all tests.
 * The 2nd example will run tests for a specific class in the *test_config.py* module.
-Be sure to notice the : (colon) just before the class name.
+* The 3rd example give the same result as the 2nd.
+Be sure to notice the :
+  (colon) just before the class name.
-* The 3rd example will run a specific test in the TestClassMethods.
+* The 4th example will run a specific test in the TestClassMethods.
 This also needs a : just before the class name.